 She Was a Trailblazer

 Patsy didn't care much for rules.
-To the disdain of some Opry members, Cline broke gender norms by wearing pants on the Grand Ole Opry.
+To the disdain of some Opry members, Cline broke gender norms by becoming the first woman to wear pants on the Grand Ole Opry, which she petitioned to join.
 She didn't believe female singers needed to be submissive or demure.
 She was proudly outspoken and bold.
 Cline was also the first female country singer to headline in Vegas.
 Even after her death, Cline continued to set records.
 In 1973, she became the first solo female artist to be inducted into the Country Music Hall of Fame.
 Patsy Cline's Greatest Hits released four years after her death, is one of the all-time best-selling country records by a female artist.

 She Was a Favorite Among Songwriters

-If you were a songwriter in the early 1960s, a surefire way to get a hit was to have Patsy Cline record your song.
+If you were a songwriter in the early 1960s, a sure way to get a hit was to have Patsy Cline record your song.
 But it was more than just commercial success.
 Songwriters loved the magic that Cline brought to their lyrics.
 Willie Nelson called Patsy's recording of "Crazy" his "favorite all-time song of mine that anyone ever did."
 Some of Nashville's finest songwriters penned Cline's hits.
 Mel Tillis wrote the slow-burning "Strange."
 Hank Cochran and Harlan Howard penned, "I Fall to Pieces."
-Along with producer Owen Bradley, Cline defined the Nashville sound and topped both the country charts and pop charts.
+Along with producer Owen Bradley, Cline defined the Nashville Sound and topped both the country charts and pop charts.

 She Was a Kind and Loyal Friend